vercel/micro-dev/readme.md

 ## Debugging

-`micro-dev` can be used in conjunction with the Node.js Inspector
+The package can be used in conjunction with the Node.js inspector like this:

 ```json
 "scripts": {